 Why UWE Bristol?

 BSc(Hons) Computer Science shows you how to analyse complex problems, design the algorithms to solve them, and write the programs that put these solutions into practice.

-Attend talks from industry professionals and apply your learning through hands-on projects that solve real-world problems.
+Attend talks from professionals and apply your learning through hands-on projects that solve real-world problems.

 Where can it take me?